-The Compounding Cost of Hoarding Data Over Time
+The Compounding Cost of Hoarding Data Storage Over Time

 Headlines swirl around news outlets exposing data breaches regularly and the cost of data breaches continue to increase over time.
 As of July 2018, IBM reports that the average cost of a data breach is $3.86 million.

 With breaches rising in prominence and expense, another concerning trend is the skyrocketing amounts of data.
 IDC estimates that by 2020, the digital universe will contain more than 40 zetabytes of data.

 Organizations around the globe have large datasets that come with inherent risk and liability and leaders need to proactively consider best practices when preserving and protecting data.

 Organizations are required to store datasets for a period of time in order to comply with a variety of regulations such as the Health Insurance Portability and Accountability Act (HIPAA) or the Sarbanes–Oxley Act.

 However, the requirement of storing data does not mean that it needs to be stored indefinitely.
 In 2006, the U.S. Supreme Court ruled that companies are immune in the case of litigation if they can demonstrate that they delete data based on a repeatable and predictable process in the course of conducting regular business.
 A data retention policy is not only a protection measure from potential lawsuits, but also saves data storage costs.

 The Compounding Cost of Hoarding Too Much Data